dnlprz/danielrperez-Website/content/_index.md

           date_end:  '2021-12-01'
           description: |2-
              Provided data analysis and wrote report on experiences of transfer students studying economics.
 Created and managed survey for this project.
 For a separate project, coded programs designed to extract information from HTML pages, convert PDFs to other types of files and clean various types of data.
 Additionally, coded a program that matches this information to geographic shapefiles and distances.
+            - title: Instructor
+          company: UCLA
+          company_url: ''
+          company_logo: ''
+          location: Los Angeles, CA
+          date_start: '2022-06-01'
+          date_end:  '2022-07-01'
+          description: |2-
+              Taught Intermediate Microeconomics to a class of 25 undergrad students.
+Created all class notes, slides, discussion notes, and questions for homeworks and tests.
+Graded all homeworks and tests.
+Held office hours for students and helped students struggling with material.
             - title: Research Associate
           company: Federal Reserve Bank of Kansas City
           company_url: ''